Aravalli (film)

 Aravalli ([aːɾaʋaɭɭi]) is 1957 Indian Tamil-language fantasy action film directed by Krishna Rao and written by V. N. Sambantham.
 Produced by Modern Theatres, the film stars G. Varalakshmi, S. Mohana, S. G. Eshwar, Mynavathi and Kaka Radhakrishnan playing lead roles, with A. Karunanidhi, T. P. Muthulakshmi, M. S. Draupadi and V. Gopalakrishnan in supporting roles.
+It was released on 22 October 1957.

+In the film, two sisters with magical powers serve as co-rulers of the kingdom of Nellurupattinam.
+An astrologer forms a plan to depose the two queens in favor of their nephew.
+The young man wins the right to the throne after completing three challenges, and also marries a first cousin which he loves.
+But his aunt and new mother-in-law uses her daughter to poison him.
+The young man dies and is resurrected.
+He asks King Dharma for the right of revenge, but Dharma orders the execution of the man's wife instead of his aunts.

 Plot

 In the kingdom of Nellurupattinam, Aaravalli and her sister Sooravalli are the undisputed rulers.
 They were seven sisters, but the reins of control were in the hands of Aravalli and Sooravalli, who are described as having magical powers.
 Bheema offers to conquer them, however he is defeated by these women, who also humiliate him and lock him up in prison.
 However, Bheema manages to escape the prison.
 Sooravalli visits Indraprasta and she complains to King Dharma about his brother Bheema.
 Dharma concedes to her demands and sends back his brother to Nellurupattinam.

 The astrologer Sahadevan formulates a master plan against the two cunning women.
 The plan is to use their nephew Alli Muthu, the son of their sister Sangavathy, for the specific purpose of challenging the position of sisters on behalf of the Pandavas.
 So, Alli Muthu and his companion named as Arayathi set out towards the kingdom Nellurupattinam.

 On their arrival in Nellurupattinam, they meet the magician queens who ask Alli Muthu to undergo three challenges.
 Alli Muthu accepts these challenges and ventures to complete them.
 Alli Muthu meets Aaravalli's daughter Alangaravalli at the palace and is fascinated by her and eventually they both fall in love.
 Then, Alli Muthu performs the three challenges and comes victorious with the help of Alangaravalli.
 As a sign of their submission, the two queens offer their daughter Alangaravalli in marriage to the victorious Alli Muthu.